An influx of migrant children tests the preparedness of NYC schools

 “The city has attempted to create some sort of plan, but there is still just not enough there, just not enough resources to go around,” she said.

+There were isolated problems on opening day, Quiroga said, most having to do with enrollment paperwork.
+There were some reports of long lines at some campuses, but that is often part of the normal chaos during the first day of school, she said.

-Language barriers add to the confusion, leaving some parents scrambling to enroll their children in schools.
-When Quiroga recently held a workshop at the Roosevelt, more than 100 people showed up.
+When she recently held a workshop at the Roosevelt, more than 100 people showed up.

 “The U.S. American education system and the New York City educational system are incredibly complicated and very different from other countries,” Quiroga said.